Maui continues to discuss how to meet Hawaii’s renewable-energy goals

-The months-long, record-breaking heat wave that has caused spikes in Maui’s electricity use underscores why the island — and the state as a whole — has such ambitious renewable-energy goals.

-Electricity use in July jumped 13% from the same month last year with average power bills up $24 to $224 per month, according to Maui Electric Co., which attributed much of the increase to air conditioning.

-Maui relies overwhelmingly on MECO’s two oil-fired plants, in Kahului and Maalaea, but two new solar projects in the works — one approved, one facing community opposition — promise to push the island closer to the state’s goal of meeting 100% of Hawaii’s electrical energy needs through renewable sources by 2045.
+Two new grid-scale solar projects that are in the works — one approved, one facing community opposition — promise to push Maui closer to the state’s goal of meeting 100% of Hawaii’s electrical energy needs through renewable sources by 2045.

-These sources include a mix of waste-to-energy, biomass, geothermal, hydro, wind, biofuels and solar, both utility-scale and rooftop photovoltaic systems, all of which would help reduce Hawaii’s dependence on imported fossil fuels and lessen its impacts on climate change.

 Maui County, including Molokai and Lanai, has already surpassed the state’s intermediate goal of 30% renewable energy by 2020, hitting 38% in 2018, mostly from wind power.

-By comparison, Hawaii County produces 44% of its electrical energy from renewable sources — highest of the HECO-powered counties — and Oahu was lowest at 22%.
-(Kauai’s nonprofit Kauai Island Utility Cooperative, which set a goal of at least 70% renewable energy by 2030, reports that roughly 55% of the electricity generated on the island comes from solar, hydropower and biomass.)
+By comparison, Hawaii County produces 44% of its electrical energy from renewable sources — highest of the Hawaiian Electric Co.-powered counties — and Oahu was lowest at 22%.
+Kauai’s nonprofit Kauai Island Utility Cooperative reports that it gets roughly 55% of its electricity from solar, hydropower and biomass.

-In August, HECO, parent company to MECO, began soliciting projects to generate an additional 900 megawatts of renewable energy statewide, including 135 MW on Maui.
-The announcement to attract developers marks Hawaii’s largest effort to procure renewable energy to aid the transition from fossil fuels to “cleaner” sources, the utility said.

 HECO’s first procurement ended in 2018, and the state Public Utilities Commission has approved seven of eight project contracts submitted from that effort.
 The seven contracts represent about 260 MW of renewable energy paired with nearly 1,100 megawatt-hours of energy storage, primarily through lithium-ion batteries.